IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

-We begin by showing how to construct a model for a simplified escrow contract, which can be found in :hsobj:`Plutus.Contracts.Tutorial.Escrow`.
+We begin by showing how to construct a model for a simplified escrow contract, which can be found in :hsmod:`Plutus.Contracts.Tutorial.Escrow`.
 This contract enables a group of wallets to make a predetermined exchange of tokens, for example selling an NFT for Ada.
 There are two endpoints, a ``pay`` endpoint, and a ``redeem`` endpoint.
 Each wallet pays in its